dsp-uga/Gianni2437-p0/README.md

 Problems:
 - sp1 and sp2 got imperfect scores, the parsing did not remove empty strings from which ended up in the JSON output
-- imperfect preprocessing also led to imperfect scores on sp3 and sp4
+- imperfect preprocessing also led to lower scores on sp3 and sp4
 - sp4 output includes terms such as "don\u2019t"